STROKE CARE AT CMH

-For the fourth straight year, Columbia Memorial Health has been recognized for its outstanding stroke care program, receiving the American Heart Association (AHA)/American Stroke Association’s (ASA) Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+For the fifth straight year, Columbia Memorial Health has been recognized for its outstanding stroke care program, receiving the American Heart Association (AHA)/American Stroke Association’s (ASA) Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.

 The AHA/ASA stroke award recognizes CMH’s excellence in providing stroke patients with the most appropriate treatment aligned with nationally recognized, evidenced based guidelines.
 The Gold Plus award, the highest level possible, is an advanced level of recognition acknowledging select hospitals for consistent high level performance across a broad range of stroke care quality measures.

 In addition, CMH’s diabetes care program was recognized by being placed on the AHA’s Target: Type-2 Diabetes Honor Roll.
 This award is a distinguished honor for hospitals engaging in advanced care for patients with heart failure and/or stroke and type 2 diabetes.
 Honor Roll hospitals must meet a series of very stringent, evidenced based care standards to be recognized.

 Columbia Memorial Health Chief Medical Officer Clifford Belden, M.D., said: “It takes a great deal of commitment, discipline and expertise across our entire treatment team to achieve and maintain the high clinical care standards necessary to earn these awards.
 It’s a matter of pride for all of us, and it’s a level of care we will keep working to continually improve.”

 Michael Weisberg, M.D., Chief of Emergency Medicine at CMH, said: “Time and expertise matter most when it comes to treating stroke.
 Earning this award for the fourth consecutive year means that our community can feel extremely confident about the quality and effectiveness of the stroke care we deliver close to home at the CMH Emergency Department.”